Continuous and progressive aspects: Portuguese

 In Portuguese the continuous aspect is marked by gerund, either by a proper -ndo ending (common in Brazil and Southern and insular Portugal) or a (to) and the infinitive (gerundive infinitive – the standard form in most of Portugal); for example to be doing would be either estar a fazer or, similar to other Romance languages, estar fazendo.

 Quechua

 Quechua uses a specific suffix: -chka or -ykaa; which is directly attached before the conjugation suffixes.
-Although the continuous aspect in Quechua is similar to that of English, it is more used than the simple tenses and is commonly translated into them (simple present and past), because of the idea that actions are not instantaneous, but they have a specific duration (mikuni [I eat] and mikuchkani [I am eating] are both correct, but it is preferred to use mikuchkani because we do not eat in a second).
+Although the continuous aspect in Quechua is similar to that of English, it is more used than the simple tenses and is commonly translated into them (simple present and simple past), because of the idea that actions are not instantaneous, but they have a specific duration (mikuni [I eat] and mikuchkani [I am eating] are both correct, but it is preferred to use mikuchkani because we do not eat in a second).

 Slavic languages

 In Slavic languages, there is a clear distinction between perfective and imperfective grammatical aspects in the verb stem, with the latter emphasizing that the action is, was or will be in progress (habitual or otherwise).
 It was in relation to these languages that the modern concept of grammatical aspect in general originally developed.
 The majority of verbs in Slavic languages have at least one complementary verb for both aspects – e.g. Czech koupit (perfective; done on a single occasion) and kupovat (imperfective; done over a longer period of time) which translates as "to buy" and "be buying" respectively.

 Perfective verbs are commonly formed from imperfective ones by the addition of a prefix; conversely the imperfective verb can be formed from the perfective one by modification of the stem or ending.
 Suppletion also plays a small role.
 Perfective verbs generally cannot be used with the meaning of a present tense – their present-tense forms in fact have future reference.
 An example of such a pair of verbs, from Polish, is given below: